Looking back, thinking ahead: industry leaders talk trends

 Randomized clinical trials (RTCs) remain the gold standard in assessing a drug’s benefit; however, the pandemic has highlighted certain vulnerabilities.
 Cost per participant can prohibit recruitment and limited specialized resources are needed for endpoints, affecting statistical power.
 In addition, clinical trials are not always reflective of clinical practice due to restrictive protocols and narrow selection criteria.

 The global pandemic has revealed that the current way of conducting RCTs is inflexible and inefficient.
 However, the industry must move forward and continue to progress.
-This has been possible through a willingness to embrace new ways of designing, conducting, analysing and reporting clinical trials.
+This has been possible through a willingness to embrace new ways of designing, conducting, analyzing and reporting clinical trials.

 This necessity to adapt under pressure and in a short timeframe will have a long-lasting effect on our industry.
 It is essential and advisable not to revert to our old ways of working.